 I managed a group of tourist attractions and we strived for excellent customer service.
 So I told my employees that “the customer is always right.”
-Sounded like good management at the time, but I was young.
+Sounded like good management at the time, but I was wrong.
+The customers are NOT always right.

 To boost our admission income, I initiated a 100% money-back guarantee if the customer was unhappy with the experience.
 All the customer had to do was return to the entrance, complain to the cashier, and get repaid.
 The money-back policy worked – sales went up.

-My loyal-to-the company employees felt their opinions didn’t matter.
+My employees felt their opinions didn’t matter until I said customers are not always right.

 So I had to rephrase that old saying.
-I changed it to “The customer is NOT always right, but they are always the customer.”
+I changed it to “The customers are NOT always right, but they are always the customer.”
 Here are a few lessons I learned:

 - There are wrong customers.
 Sometimes they lie, sometimes they try to cheat.